Abjad/abjad/trunk/abjad/docs/source/reference_manual/measures/index.rst

 .. image:: images/index-6.png

-InputSetExpression the denominator of dynamic measures
+Setting the denominator of dynamic measures
 -------------------------------------------

 You can set the denominator of dynamic measures to any integer power of ``2``: